 The end result was that sales reps would cold call prospects to find out more about their specific needs and interests with almost no knowledge of the company in advance.
 That first call was just a research project.
 Then they’d attempt to set up another meeting to give a proper sales pitch.

 Stop me if this sounds at all familiar to the process you’re currently working with.

 It was clear to FA Solutions that they were wasting their precious first impression.
 Cold calling prospects and quizzing them about their business turned them off.
 As a result, many weren’t eager to set up another meeting afterward.

 In an ideal scenario, when the sales reps get in contact with a prospect for the first time, they should already have an offer tailored to that prospect’s individual needs.
-Especially when you consider the fact that up to 65 percent of business buyers say that they’d switch brands if a company didn’t make an effort to tailor their offer.
+Especially when you consider the fact that up to 65 percent of B2B buyers say that they’d switch brands if a company didn’t make an effort to tailor their offer.